Go to main contentGo to footer

 FEMINA | IRIS

-Audio-Video Installation by Riccardo Giovinetto
+Audio Video Installation by Riccardo Giovinetto

-Sala Italo Calvino - VII level
+Italo Calvino Hall - VII floor

 from 18:20 to 20:30

-with slots at 18:20, 18:50, 19:20, and 19:50
+first screening at 18:20, repeats at 18:50, 19:20, and 19:50

 Duration 9 min.

-FEMINA | IRIS is an immersive dual-screen installation that merges endlessly transforming digital images: quadraphonic electronic music and vocal polyphonies inspired by Renaissance madrigals.
-A sensory and contemplative experience, inviting a reconsideration of the idea of grace through the lens of contemporary technology.
-At the core of the project is the Renaissance gaze upon the female figure: portraits by Piero della Francesca, Ghirlandaio, Leonardo, and Bronzino are evoked as archetypes of beauty and harmony.
-The golden ratio enters into dialogue with alternative proportions, while ancient voices, digitally manipulated, blend with electronic textures sculpted into the spatial sound.
-FEMINA | IRIS envisions an artificial intelligence that learns and reinterprets the concept of grace: an abstract and sensitive journey exploring the boundaries of contemporary digital figuration.
+FEMINA | IRIS is an immersive dual-screen installation that merges ever-evolving digital images: quadraphonic electronic music and vocal polyphony inspired by Renaissance madrigals.
+A sensorial and contemplative experience, inviting the audience to reconsider the idea of grace through the lens of contemporary technology.
+At the heart of the project is the Renaissance gaze on the female figure: the portraits of Piero della Francesca, Ghirlandaio, Leonardo, and Bronzino are evoked as archetypes of beauty and harmony.
+The golden ratio enters into dialogue with alternative proportions, while ancient voices, digitally manipulated, blend with electronic textures sculpted in the sound space.
+FEMINA | IRIS imagines an artificial intelligence that learns and reworks the concept of grace: an abstract and sensitive journey exploring the boundaries of contemporary digital figuration.

-Project Riccardo Giovinetto; composition and programming Riccardo Giovinetto, Lorenzo Forges Davanzati;
+Project Riccardo Giovinetto; composition and programming Riccardo Giovinetto, Lorenzo Forges Davanzati; A/V installation format | 2ch VIDEO, 4ch AUDIO

 Arno Schuitemaker